pandeyaparna2022/KeggMapsKGML2SVG/README.md

 ## Testing and Coloring SVGs in a browser
 To test the maps, run a simple http server in the kegg_map_wizard: python -m http.server 8000 Then open http://localhost:8000/html/html/display_SVG.html

+## Future Developments
+This project is continuously evolving, with additional functionalities for various types of data visualization being actively developed.
+We are committed to enhancing the capabilities of this tool to meet the diverse needs of users.

+Currently, the project performs as described in the READE section, and we encourage users to explore its features.
+As part of our commitment to quality, we are also in the process of adding more unit tests to ensure reliability and performance.

+We welcome all users to test the functionality and report any bugs or issues encountered.
+Your feedback is invaluable in helping us improve the project and provide a better experience for everyone.
+Thank you for your support!